 This is an intrauterine device (IUD), which is a reversible form of birth control.
 This type of IUD slowly releases levonorgestrel, a hormone.
-It is used to prevent pregnancy for up to five years.
-It is also used to treat heavy menstrual bleeding.
+It is used to prevent pregnancy and to treat heavy menstrual bleeding.
 An IUD works best in women who have had at least one child.

 Mirena, SkylaThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this device if you have had an allergic reaction to levonorgestrel, if you are pregnant, if you have liver disease or a liver tumor, or if you have breast cancer.
 Tell your doctor if you have ever had any kind of cancer.
 Make sure your doctor knows if you have or have had any problems, infections, or other conditions that affected your reproductive system.
 There are many problems that could make an IUD a bad choice for you, including if you have fibroids, unexplained bleeding, a uterus that has an unusual shape, a recent infection, pelvic inflammatory disease, abnormal Pap test, ectopic pregnancy (outside the womb), cancer or suspected cancer, or an existing IUD.

 - The IUD is usually inserted by your doctor during your monthly period.
 You will need to see your doctor within 4 to 12 weeks after the IUD is placed and then once a year.

 - Your IUD has a string or "tail" which is made of plastic thread.
 About one or two inches of this string hangs into your vagina.
 You cannot see this string, and it will not cause problems when you have sex.
 Check your IUD after each monthly period.
 You may not be protected against pregnancy if you cannot feel the string or if you feel plastic.
 Do the following to check the placement of your IUD:

 - Wash your hands with soap and warm water.
 Dry them with a clean towel.